Yuva-22/Blog-website/README.md

 ## HOME DECOR

-Home Decor is an website that tells us some tips to make and maintain our home beautifully..
+Home Decor is an website that gives us some tips and tricks to make and maintain our home beautifully..